Create a Killer Resume and Cover Letter

 Spacing & Margins

-Generally speaking, margins of 1/2 inch to 1 inch is fine.
+Margins of 1/2 inch to 1 inch are fine generally.
 Use single spacing with a blank line between sections.

 Videos Resumes versus Print Resumes

 Visual resumes have been around for a while.
-They’ve not grown in popularity as had been expected, but they are still used and have a purpose.
-Typed resumes are rarely exciting so if you send in a video resume you will surely be remembered.
+They’ve not grown in popularity as expected, but they are still used and have a purpose.
+Typed resumes are rarely exciting, so you will surely be remembered if you send a video resume.

-If you take the time to make a video, there’s a good chance they will take time to watch it.
-A video resume is more interesting and unusual which will set you apart from the crowd.
+If you take the time to make a video, there’s a good chance they will watch it.
+A video resume is more interesting and unusual, which will set you apart from the crowd.

 Ordering Sections for Your Resume